joknarf/pgtree/README.md

 ```
 # pip install pgtree
 ```

-or
-Use your prefered method according to your OS:
+or use your prefered method according to your OS:

 ```
 brew install joknarf/tools/pgtree